ew23abo/MSc-Final-Year-Project/README.md

 - [Tan & Le, 2019] EfficientNet paper
 - [Zhong et al., 2020] DenseNet for cancer classification
 - [Veeling et al., 2018] PatchCamelyon dataset
+- Supervisor: Dr. Ralf Napiwotzki, for continuous guidance and support.
+- Personal Motivation: This research was inspired by the journey of overcoming breast cancer, highlighting the need for better diagnostic tools.
+- Family Support: Special thanks to my parents and family for their unwavering support throughout this project.